Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/samples/_index.md

 ```

-## Attachment of virtual devices via the local API
+### Attachment of virtual devices via the local API

+The [free@home local API](https://developer.eu.mybuildings.abb.com/fah_local/) allows to create
+virtual devices using REST calls to the System Access Point.
+The use of the free@home JavaScript
+library that is provided by the Addon Development Kit (ADK) provides functionality to simplify this.
-The free@home library can be used to simplify the creation of a virtual device.
-The library also helps to handle events on the device and to concentrate on the implementation of the business logic.
+In addition, the library also helps to handle events on the device and to concentrate on the
+implementation of the business logic.

 Quality of life features are:
 - automatic handling of keep alive calls for virtual devices